ThinkDataEd/curriculum/docs/unit1/lesson4.md

 of the day were.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-Students reformulate any investigative questions generated by their team about the *Bros & Dudes Graphics* that could not be answered so that they can be answered.
+Students reformulate any statistical questions generated by their team about the *Bros & Dudes Graphics* that could not be answered so that they can be answered.